clinics

 • You are welcome to bring a family member or friend with you.

-• You can eat before your appointment and bring snacks with you.
+• You can eat and drink before your appointment and are welcome to bring snacks with you.

 Please bring: